 A pack's overall ergonomics, the more adjustable a pack is, and the more sizes it is offered in typically translates to a better fitting pack.
 Check out the chart below to see how each pack ranked in the adjustability metric.

-A handful of pack manufacturers offer the option to swap out shoulder straps and waist belts for different sizes (for example, if you want a medium frame and a small waist belt), something that many stores and websites offer for free.
+A handful of pack manufacturers will swap out shoulder straps and waist belts for different sizes (for example, if you want a medium frame and a small waist belt), something that many stores and websites offer for free.
 The Deuter Air Contact and the Osprey Volt 75 has the most vertical adjustability for the yoke's (shoulder straps) positioning, not only helping it to fit a wide range of people, but also making them a good choice for quickly growing children.
 Despite this feature, our testers didn't think the either pack had the best overall fit.

 Our testers did really like the adjustment of the Arc'teryx Altra.
 While it didn't have quite as much range, we loved how you could adjust the shoulder straps independently side to side (width-wise), as well as up and down.
 The North Face Banchee 65, Gregory Baltoro 65, Osprey Atmos, Xenith, and Osprey Aether 70 all had a respectable amount of adjustment.
 Our testers greatly appreciated each of the packs' overall ergonomics and gave all of these packs high scores in the "fit" metric.